Personal tools

 Oeiras, 02.10.09

 One million tons of synthetic dyes are produced every year.
-One-tenth of this amount is released to the environment in wastewater, becoming an important environmental concern.
+One-tenth of this amount is released to the environment in wastewater, becoming a significant environmental concern.
 Traditional physicochemical processes for dye removal are expensive, can generate large volumes of sludge, and usually require the addition of environmentally hazardous chemical additives.
 Resorting to enzyme biotechnology could provide a better solution.
 Additionally, getting mechanistic insight into the enzymatic dye biotransformation process opens the door for the biosynthesis of novel dye compounds with low toxicological properties.

 Original articles